brainets/frites/docs/source/overview/ovw_frites.rst

 Frites contains two centrals workflows :

-1. `WfMi <https://brainets.github.io/frites/api/generated/frites.workflow.WfMi.html#frites.workflow.WfMi>`_ : the main workflow of mutual-information that is used to **extract feature-specific brain networks**
+1. :class:`frites.workflow.WfMi` : the main workflow of mutual-information that is used to **extract feature-specific brain networks**
-2. `WfStats <https://brainets.github.io/frites/api/generated/frites.workflow.WfStats.html#frites.workflow.WfStats>`_ : the workflow of statistics we used to perform group-level inferences
+2. :class:`frites.workflow.WfStats` : the workflow of statistics we used to perform group-level inferences

 Actually, under the hood, the **WfMi** is also using the workflow of statistics so that it return the estimation of mutual-information between a feature and the data but also the corresponding p-values.